- Chart

 Total Addressable Market (TAM)

-The total addressable market for oilfield services is estimated to be in the hundreds of billions of dollars annually.
-Halliburton is positioned to capture a significant portion of this TAM through its extensive service offerings and global reach.
+The global oilfield services market is estimated to be in the hundreds of billions of dollars annually.
+Halliburton is positioned as a top-tier player within this TAM, focusing on key segments of upstream oil and gas services.

 Upturn SWOT Analysis